ethanjli/liquid-handling-robotics/docs/source/messages/linearactuator.rst

     - LinearActuator/Position: `_p` (names of its child channels are documented below)
     - LinearActuator/SmoothedPosition: `_s` (names of its child channels are documented below)
+    - LinearActuator/Motor: `_m` (names of its child channels are documented below)
     - LinearActuator/FeedbackController: `_f` (names of its child channels are documented below)
-    - LinearActuator/Motor: `_m` (names of its child channels are documented below)

 - **Description**: These commands allow the host to control a linear actuator of the liquid-handling robot.
 - **Semantics** for child channels documented below.
 - **Semantics** for LinearActuator channel: READ-only

   - **READ command**: The peripheral simply sends a READ response.
-  - **READ response**: The peripheral sends a response on the LinearActuator channel with payload `1` if the actuator is operating in direct motor duty control mode with a nonnegative duty, `2` if the actuator is operating in position feedback control mode, `0` if the actuator is operating in direct motor duty control mode with a null (zero) duty, `-1` if the actuator's controller has stopped from convergence to a feedback control target, `-2` if the actuator's controller has stopped from a motor stall, and `-3` if the actuator's controller has stopped from a timeout.
+  - **READ response**: The peripheral sends a response on the LinearActuator channel with payload `1` if the actuator is operating in direct motor duty control mode with a nonzero duty, `2` if the actuator is operating in position feedback control mode, `0` if the actuator is operating in direct motor duty control mode with a null (zero) duty, `-1` if the actuator's controller has stopped from a motor stall, `-2` if the actuator's controller has stopped from convergence to a feedback control target, and `-3` if the actuator's controller has stopped from a timeout.
 Negative payloads correspond to stopped actuator states where the controller has stopped running, while positive payloads correspond to moving actuator states where the controller is still running, and null (zero) payload corresponds to the stopped actuator state where the controller was initially instructed to stop the actuator.

 LinearActuator/Position
 -----------------------